TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

 Penetration testing has become one of the most active sub-categories in EU public procurement cybersecurity, driven by NIS2 compliance requirements, mandatory security testing for critical national infrastructure, and growing regulatory pressure on public health, transport, and digital services.
 Government pen test contracts typically range from €50,000 for a focused web application test to over €500,000 for comprehensive red team exercises or multi-year retainer frameworks.
-This guide covers the types of tests being procured, the specific CPV codes to monitor, qualification requirements including CREST and OSCP, and the strategies that win these contracts.

 The Government Pen Test Market in 2026